watermint/toolbox/docs/commands/dropbox-file-revision-download.md

 Download the file revision

+Downloads a specific revision/version of a file from its revision history.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: